ssfsx17/sky-islands/readable.md

 introduce deeper mysteries and more complex plots as the campaign goes on.
 Otherwise, if a group typically has difficulty having a consistent **Game Master**, then it should stick to the war against the Empire, and keep all the larger plot elements to their own characters.
-The core book intentionally has little lore on anything other than the Empire, to ensure that the entire rest of the world can be mysterious to everyone involved.
+Most of the lore is implicit rather than explicit - the rest must be extrapolated and grown based on events that occur throughout game.

 A group with no **Game Master** is possible, if there is work put into making the antagonists act and strategize autonomously.
 This is the